Daily Words of God: Knowing God | Excerpt 62

-Today we’re first going to summarize God’s thoughts, ideas, and every move since creating humans, and to take a look at what work He carried out from creating the world to the official start of the Age of Grace.
-We can then discover which of God’s thoughts and ideas are unknown to man, and from there we can clarify the order of God’s plan for management, and thoroughly understand the context in which God created His management work, its source and development process, and also thoroughly understand what results He wants from His management work—that is, the core and the purpose of His management work.
+Today we will first summarize God’s thoughts, ideas, and His each and every move since He created mankind.
+We will take a look at what work He has carried out, from creating the world to the official start of the Age of Grace.
+We can then discover which of God’s thoughts and ideas are unknown to man, and from there we can clarify the order of God’s management plan, and thoroughly understand the context in which God created His management work, its source and development process, and also thoroughly understand what results He wants from His management work—that is, the core and the purpose of His management work.
 To understand these things we need to go back to a distant, still and silent time when there were no humans …

-When God arose from His bed, the first thought that He had was this: to create a living person, a real, living human—someone to live with and be His constant companion.
-This person could listen to Him, and God could confide in and speak with him.
-Then, for the first time, God grabbed a handful of dirt and used it to create the very first living person that He had imagined, and then gave this living creature a name—Adam.
-Once God had gained this living and breathing person, how did He feel?
+When God arose from His bed, the first thought that He had was this: to create a living person—a real, living human—someone to live with and be His constant companion; this person could listen to Him, and He could confide in and speak with him.
+Then, for the first time, God scooped up a handful of dirt and used it to create the very first living person according to the image that He had imagined in His mind, and then He gave this living creature a name—Adam.
+Once God had this living and breathing person, how did He feel?
 For the first time, He felt the joy of having a loved one, a companion.
 He also felt for the first time the responsibility of being a father and the concern that comes along with it.
 This living and breathing person brought God happiness and joy; He felt comforted for the first time.
-This was the first thing God had ever done that was not accomplished with His thoughts or even words, but was done with His own two hands.
+This was the first thing God had ever done that was not accomplished with His thoughts or even words, but was done with His own hands.
 When this kind of being—a living and breathing person—stood in front of God, made of flesh and blood, with body and form, and able to speak with God, He experienced a kind of joy He had never felt before.
-He truly felt His responsibility and this living being not only tugged at His heart, but his every little move also touched Him and warmed His heart.
-So when this living being stood in front of God, it was the first time He had the thought to gain more people like this.
+God truly felt His responsibility, and this living being not only tugged at His heart but warmed and moved His heart with every little move he made.
+When this living being stood in front of God, it was the first time He had the thought to gain more of such people.
 This was the series of events that began with this first thought that God had.
 For God, all of these events were occurring for the first time, but in these first events, no matter what He felt at the time—joy, responsibility, concern—there was no one for Him to share it with.
-Starting from that moment, God truly felt a loneliness and a sadness that He had never had before.
-He felt that human beings could not accept or comprehend His love and concern, or His intentions for mankind, so He still felt sorrow and pain in His heart.
+Starting from that moment, God truly felt a loneliness and a sadness that He had never experienced before.
+He felt that man could not accept or comprehend His love and concern, or His intentions for man, so He still felt sorrow and pain in His heart.
 Although He had done these things for man, man was not aware of it and did not understand.
 Aside from happiness, the joy and comfort man brought to Him quickly brought with it His first feelings of sorrow and loneliness.
 These were God’s thoughts and feelings at that time.
-While God was doing all these things, in His heart He went from joy to sorrow and from sorrow to pain, all mixed with anxiety.
-All He wanted to do was hasten to let this person, this human race know what was in His heart and understand His intentions sooner.
-Then, they could become His followers and be in accord with Him.
-They would no longer listen to God speak but remain speechless; they would no longer be unaware of how to join God in His work; above all, they would no longer be people indifferent to God’s requirements.
-These first things that God completed are very meaningful and hold great value for His management plan and for human beings today.
+While God was doing all these things, in His heart He went from joy to sorrow and from sorrow to pain, and these feelings were mixed with anxiety.
+All He wanted to do was to make haste to let this person, this mankind know what was in His heart and understand His intentions sooner.
+Then, they could become His followers and share His thoughts and align with His will.
+They would no longer merely listen to God speak and remain speechless; they would no longer be unaware of how to join God in His work; above all, they would no longer be people indifferent to God’s requirements.
+These first things that God did are very meaningful and hold great value for His management plan and for human beings today.

-After creating all things and humans, God did not rest.
-He could not wait to carry out His management, nor could He wait to gain the people He so loved among mankind.
+After creating all things and mankind, God did not rest.
+He was restless and eager to carry out His management, and to gain the people He so loved among mankind.

 Next, not long after God created human beings, we see from the Bible that there was a great flood across the entire world.
-Noah is mentioned in the record of the flood, and it can be said that Noah was the first person to heed God’s call to work with Him to complete a task of God.
+Noah is mentioned in the record of the flood, and it can be said that Noah was the first person to receive God’s call to work with Him to complete a task of God.
 Of course, this was also the first time God had called upon a person on the earth to do something according to His command.
 Once Noah finished building the ark, God flooded the earth for the first time.
-When God destroyed the earth with the flood, it was the first time since creating them that He felt overcome with disgust in human beings; this is what forced God to make the painful decision to destroy this human race through a flood.
-After the flood destroyed the earth, God made His first covenant with humans that He would never do this again.
-The sign of this covenant was a rainbow.
-This was God’s first covenant with mankind, so the rainbow was the first sign of a covenant given by God; this rainbow is a real, physical thing that exists.
-It is the very existence of this rainbow that makes God often feel sadness for the previous human race He has lost, and serves as a constant reminder for Him of what happened to them….
-God would not slow His pace—He could not wait to take the next step in His management.
+When God destroyed the earth with the flood, it was the first time since creating human beings that He felt overcome with disgust toward them; this is what forced God to make the painful decision to destroy this human race through a flood.
+After the flood destroyed the earth, God made His first covenant with humans, a covenant to show that He would never again destroy the world with floods.
+The sign of this covenant was the rainbow.
+This was God’s first covenant with mankind, so the rainbow was the first sign of a covenant given by God; the rainbow is a real, physical thing that exists.
+It is the very existence of the rainbow that makes God often feel sadness for the previous human race which He lost, and serves as a constant reminder for Him of what happened to them….
+God would not slow His pace—He was restless and eager to take the next step in His management.
 Subsequently, God selected Abraham as His first choice for His work throughout Israel.
 This was also the first time God selected such a candidate.
 God resolved to begin carrying out His work of saving mankind through this person, and to continue His work among this person’s descendants.
-We can see in the Bible that this is what God did to Abraham.
+We can see in the Bible that this is what God did with Abraham.
 God then made Israel the first chosen land, and began His work of the Age of Law through His chosen people, the Israelites.
-Once again for the first time, God provided to the Israelites the express rules and laws that mankind should follow, and explained them in detail.
-This was the first time God had provided human beings with such specific, standard rules for how they should give sacrifices, how they should live, what they should do and not do, which festivals and days they should observe, and principles to follow in everything they did.
-This was the first time God had given mankind such detailed, standard regulations and principles for their lives.
+Once again for the first time, God provided to the Israelites the express rules and laws that mankind should follow, and He explained them in detail.
+This was the first time God had provided human beings with such specific, standardized rules for how they should give sacrifices, how they should live, what they should do and not do, which festivals and days they should observe, and principles to follow in everything they did.
+This was the first time God had given mankind such detailed, standardized regulations and principles about how to live their lives.

-When I say “the first time,” it means God had never completed work like that before.
-It’s something that didn’t exist before, and even though God had created mankind and He had created all types of creatures and living things, He had never completed that type of work.
-All of this work involved God’s management of humans; it all had to do with humans and His salvation and management of humans.
-After Abraham, God made a choice once again for the first time—He chose Job to be the one under the law who could withstand the temptations of Satan while continuing to fear God and shun evil and stand witness for Him.
+Each time that I say “the first time,” it refers to a type of work that God had never before undertaken.
+It refers to work that did not exist before, and even though God had created mankind and all manner of creatures and living things, this is a type of work that He had never done before.
+All of this work involved God’s management of mankind; it all had to do with people and His salvation and management of them.
+After Abraham, God once again made another first—He chose Job to be the one who lived under the law and who could withstand the temptations of Satan while continuing to fear God, shun evil, and stand witness for God.
 This was also the first time that God allowed Satan to tempt a person, and the first time He made a bet with Satan.
-In the end, for the first time, God gained someone who was capable of standing witness for Him while facing Satan—a person who could bear witness for Him and thoroughly shame Satan.
+In the end, for the first time He gained someone who was capable of standing witness for and bearing witness to Him while facing Satan, and someone who could thoroughly shame Satan.
 Since God had created mankind, this was the first person He had gained who was able to bear witness for Him.
-Once He had gained this man, God was even more eager to continue His management and take the next step in His work, preparing His next choice and His place of work.
+Once He had gained this man, God was even more eager to continue His management and carry out the next stage in His work, preparing the location and the people He would choose for the next step of His work.

-After telling you about all of this, do you have a true understanding of God’s will?
-God sees this instance of management of mankind, of saving humans, as more important than anything else.
-He does these things not only with His mind, nor is it only with His words, and He particularly does not do it casually—He does all of these things with a plan, with a goal, with standards, and with His will.
+After fellowshiping about all of this, do you have a true understanding of God’s will?
+God considers this instance of His management of mankind, of His salvation of mankind, as more important than anything else.
+He does these things not only with His mind, not only with His words, and certainly not with a casual attitude—He does all of these things with a plan, with a goal, with standards, and with His will.
 It is clear that this work to save mankind holds great significance for both God and man.
 No matter how difficult the work is, no matter how great the obstacles are, no matter how weak humans are, or how deep mankind’s rebelliousness is, none of this is difficult for God.
-God makes Himself busy, expending His effort and managing the work He Himself wants to carry out.
-He is also arranging everything, and ruling all the people and the work He wants to complete—none of this has been done before.
-It is the first time God has used these methods and paid a great price for this major project of managing and saving mankind.
-While God is carrying out this work, little by little He is expressing to humans without reservation His hard work, what He has and is, His wisdom and almightiness, and every aspect of His disposition.
-He unreservedly reveals all of this to mankind bit by bit, revealing and expressing these things as He has never done before.
-So, in the entire universe, aside from the people who God aims to manage and save, there have never been any creatures so close to God, that have such an intimate relationship with Him.
-In His heart, the mankind He wants to manage and save is most important, and He values this mankind above all else; even though He has paid a great price for them, and even though He is continually hurt and disobeyed by them, He never gives up on them and continues tirelessly in His work, with no complaints or regrets.
-This is because He knows that sooner or later, humans will someday awaken to His call and be moved by His words, recognize that He is the Lord of creation, and return to His side …
+God keeps Himself busy, expending His painstaking effort and managing the work He Himself wants to carry out.
+He is also arranging everything and exercising His sovereignty over all those people on whom He will work and all the work He wants to complete—none of this has ever been done before.
+This is the first time God has used these methods and paid such a great price for this major project of managing and saving mankind.
+While God is carrying out this work, little by little He is expressing and releasing to mankind, without reservation, His painstaking effort, what He has and is, His wisdom and almightiness, and every aspect of His disposition.
+He releases and expresses these things as He has never done before.
+So, in the entire universe, aside from the people who God aims to manage and save, there have never been any creatures so close to God, that have had such an intimate relationship with Him.
+In His heart, mankind, which He wants to manage and save, is most important; He values this mankind above all else; even though He has paid a great price for them, and even though He is continually hurt and disobeyed by them, He never gives up on them and continues tirelessly in His work, with no complaints or regrets.
+This is because He knows that sooner or later, people will awaken to His call and be moved by His words, recognize that He is the Lord of creation, and return to His side …

 Other Types of Videos